net-diatom-lp/aichatforrest-app/README.md

-# CommandService Avatar App
+# CommandService Avatar App Net Diatom www.aichatforrest.com

 Sample implementation for JavaScript (Web) of the CommandService for multiple participants to move avatars across the screen.

 ## Getting Started

 Replace `CUSTOMER_KEY` and `CUSTOMER_SECRET` inside `client.js` with your own key and secret.
 To run the app locally, open `index.html` in your browser with a live server.
+Use the Dolby.io site to create credentials.

 ## What's Inside